adazzle/react-data-grid/docs/examples/custom-editors.md

 ### Editor API
 A ReactDataGrid editor is a React component that needs to implement three methods, `getValue`, `getInputNode`
 and `render`.
+There is a fourth optional method called `disableContainerStyles`.
 Here is a skeleton of a CustomEditor.

 ```javascript
 class CustomEditor extends React.Component {